chrispaynter/firebase-auth-dotnet/README.md

 All the following example code follows on from the instantiation of the `FirebaseAuthService` that we saw in the Getting Started section.

+Finally, the documentation of each endpoint's requests and responses are light here, because it follows the Firebase API exactly.
+Thus, each section will link through to the appropriate Firebase endpoint docs.

 * [Sign up with email / password](#Sign up with email / password)

 **NOTE ON ASYNC:** All endpoints are implemented as asynchronous.